Ajit Pai Celebrates After Court Strikes Down Obama-Era Robocall Rule - Slashdot

 ...Strikes again.

-My phone is my property (Score:4)
+My phone is my property (Score:5, Insightful)

 Why isn't it considered trespassing when someone uses my property to sell me something or to deliver a political spiel?